Skip to content

 // 在某些实现上可能不会立即崩溃

-// 但行为是未定义的For fundamental types (like int), some platforms might "happen" to not exhibit problems, because the destructors of fundamental types are no-ops.
-But for arrays of class types, delete (without []) will only call the destructor of the first element, leaving all other elements leaked—if the destructors are responsible for releasing other resources (like nested dynamic memory), the consequences are severe.
-Form the habit of using them in pairs: new with delete, new[] with delete[].
+For fundamental types (like int), some platforms might "happen" to work without issue because the destructor for fundamental types is essentially a no-op.
+However, for arrays of class types, using delete (without []) will only invoke the destructor for the first element, leaving the rest to leak—if the destructor is responsible for releasing other resources (such as nested dynamic memory), the consequences can be severe.
+Make it a habit to use them in matching pairs: new with delete, and new[] with delete[].

 2.2 placement new

-placement new allows you to construct an object at a specified memory location, rather than letting new find a new block of memory itself.
-In application development, this feature is not used very often, but it is highly valuable in embedded systems—it allows you to construct objects in pre-allocated memory pools, avoiding the use of the standard heap.
+placement new allows us to construct an object at a specific memory location, rather than letting new find a new block of memory on its own.
+While this feature isn't used extensively in desktop development, it is extremely valuable in embedded systems—it allows us to construct objects within pre-allocated memory pools, avoiding the use of the standard heap.

 #include <new> // 需要包含这个头文件